A Concentration-Time Hybrid Modulation Scheme for Molecular Communications: Numerical Results

 \section{Numerical Results}

-Herein, numerical BER results of the proposed scheme is presented under different channel conditions and detectors, using the LTI-Poisson channel model described in Section \ref{sec:systemmodel}.\footnote{Note that in both Equation \eqref{eq:PPM_det} and $\alpha$ optimization, we had assumed $h_1 > \max(h_2,\dots,h_L)$.
+Herein, numerical BER results of the proposed scheme are presented under different channel conditions and detectors through computer simulations, on the LTI-Poisson channel model described in Section \ref{sec:systemmodel},\footnote{Note that in both Equation \eqref{eq:PPM_det} and $\alpha$ optimization, we had assumed $h_1 > \max(h_2,\dots,h_L)$.
 Though it is generally satisfied, this assumption is not imposed on any evaluated system in this paper.
-The channel coefficients are generated using Equations \eqref{eq:arrival_pdf}-\eqref{eq:FIRcoefs}, according to the system parameters.} Since MCPM is a combination of BCSK and $\mathcal{K}$-ary PPM, the proposed scheme is compared to these modulation schemes in order to present the gain it has over its building blocks.
+The channel coefficients are generated using Equations \eqref{eq:arrival_pdf}-\eqref{eq:FIRcoefs}, according to the system parameters.} and using the parameters as presented in Table \ref{tab:simtable}.\footnote{The chosen value for $D$ is reported to be a conservative value for the diffusion coefficient of insulin in water at 20$\degree$C \cite{insulin_D}.} Since MCPM is a combination of BCSK and $\mathcal{K}$-ary PPM, the proposed scheme is compared to these modulation schemes in order to present the gain it has over its building blocks.
 In addition, unless specified, all $(\alpha,\gamma)$ pairs of the MCPM schemes in the section are obtained via exhaustive search and using TPCD, and thus presumed to be the optimal values.
 BCSK is demodulated using a numerically optimized threshold detector similar to Equation \eqref{eq:CSK_det}, and PPM schemes are demodulated using the maximum count decoder similar to Equation \eqref{eq:PPM_det}.
 All figures herein employ the normalizations presented in Table \ref{tab:paramtable}.